Sunday, March 20, 2011

-When I learned today that a fellow geocacher just spent some time as a counselor at Camp Cheerio, over by Roaring Gap in the NC mountains, I had a rush of exciting memories from the times I spent there as a kid.
-In the past, I've posted about a few of those experiences (such as Wampus Cat), and after yesterday's experience with a shotgun-wielding dude, I figured it would be enjoyable to relate one of my most treasured memories from that picturesque and occasionally traumatic venue....
+In the past, I've posted about a few of my experiences at Camp Cheerio (such as Wampus Cat), and after yesterday's experience with a shotgun-wielding dude, I figured it would be enjoyable to relate one of my most treasured memories from that picturesque and occasionally traumatic venue....

 Today's pussyfoot parents would surely have a conniption, and there'd be lawsuits and media outcry and all that bullshit, but if that were the case back in the 60s, I'd have been robbed of an admittedly hellish but ingenious prank played on us kids by a bunch of camp counselors.

 It started out on a nature hike, where one of the counselors (whose name I recall was Jeff something) was going to teach us how to build a campfire with a single match and only a bare minimum of flammable materials.
 Jeff was a little unstable, it seemed, for he had blazing black eyes, yelled a lot, and carried a pistol out on the trail with us.
 For me, that was a first, and I will admit I was a little scared.
 When he was instructing us how to gather materials for the fire, he was absolutely adamant that we find twigs of pine.
 "I want PINE!" he'd roar at us, and he had one poor little wretch in tears (not me—not yet).
 Eventually, we each had a fire going, and we thought that would please him.
 Nope; we hadn't thought ahead and gathered bigger wood to keep it going—PINE, of course—and this infuriated him enough to start popping shots off in the air.
 More tears, and this time, I think I might have leaked a few, since by now I was reasonably certain we were all going home dead.